|

 I'll visit Nell's Hat Shop on Pelican Street."

-"One with beauty and style to make me look swell."
+have a hat," Willa said to Miss Nell."One with beauty and style to make me look swell."

 Nell went away and came back with a hat.